Kordia: Current operations

 Kordia's nearly 400 high sites are available for co-location.
 This allows the introduction of other network operators' equipment into these strategic sites.
 Analogue television was switched off in 2013 as part of the move to digital TV broadcasting.

 Today

 Kordia competes and co-operates with other operators of physical (layer 1) telecommunication network providers such as Spark New Zealand, Vodafone New Zealand, and Transpower New Zealand Limited (the national grid operator).
 Kordia has trialled DVB in New Zealand and DAB in New Zealand and Australia.

 Kordia owns and operates New Zealand's third largest telecommunications network – by geographical reach.

-In early 2007, Kordia announced that it had signed a distribution agreement with RoamAD for the distribution of RoamAD metro Wi-Fi networks throughout New Zealand.

 Kordia acquired Orcon Internet on 2 July 2007, and sold it in April 2013.

-On 7 September 2007, Kordia launched Kordia Metro WiFi, an unbundled open access network of metro Wi-Fi hotzones.

 In 2011, Kordia announced that it is the first company in New Zealand to achieve the Microsoft SIP Trunking qualification for Microsoft Lync.

 In 2012, Kordia has launched a new data transit service from New Zealand to Asia, allowing Kiwi businesses to access the lowest latency route to Microsoft's Office 365 cloudbased productivity tools.